BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 B:Ones cast up, twos wait until they've crossed and then lead down (6 steps).
 All back-to-back partner (6 steps).

-Two changes of a circular hey with hands (3 steps per hand).
+Two changes with hands (3 steps per hand).
 Two-hand turn partner half-way and fall back slightly (6 steps).

 Click here to see why my interpretation is so different from Cecil Sharp's.
 It's also much easier!
 You need to stress that as soon as the twos have led up in A1 they must be ready to cross; if they get there and think “That's our bit done” they'll be late.
 On the other hand, after the busy A1 you need to slow them down for the corners crossing in A2 or they'll be doing them in three steps each.
 It may help to call (in the rhythm of the music): “Cross, 2, 3, fall Back, 2, 3”.
 The part everyone forgets is the ones casting up at the start of B, so I try to get them thinking before I stop calling by saying a couple of times, “And now the bit you all forget”.
 As they finish the figure, make sure your call is straight in with: “Start again — ones cross”.
 Again there's a feeling of “OK, we've done that” and some people just aren't ready to start again so promptly.